Frequently asked questions

 How long can I spend abroad?

-You must discuss your interest in participating in a mobility with your Course Director or Study Abroad / Erasmus Faculty Co-ordinator and obtain approval for your application.
+You must discuss your interest in participating in a mobility with your Course Director or Faculty Mobility Coordinator and obtain approval for your application.

 What if I don’t speak a foreign language?

-Don't let it put you off.
+Don't let it put you off!
 Most of the courses we have links with abroad are taught in English.
-One of the main objectives of the Erasmus+ scheme is to improve linguistic ability so if you do decide to go abroad it is well worth considering learning a little bit of the basics before you travel.
+One of the main objectives of the going abroad is to improve linguistic ability so if you do decide to go abroad it is well worth considering learning a little bit of the basics before you travel.

-It may be worth checking whether the partner institution offers any pre-sessional language courses.
+It may be worth checking whether the partner University offers any pre-sessional language courses.
 Although your classes will probably be taught in English, it will only enrich your experience to learn some of the local language!
-All students have the opportunity to register with Rosetta Stone free of charge.
-Please contact the Graduate+ Team for further details.

 How much does it cost?